cass-community/cass-community.github.io/_software/viskores.md

 # the text of the value starting on the following line.
 The entirety of the value should be indented by 2-4 spaces from the
 # left margin.
 The value ends at the next outdented text (or comment).
 #
-name: VTK-m
+name: Viskores
 area: dataviz
 cass_members:
   - RAPIDS
 description: A performance-portable visualization library leveraged by production tools such as ParaView and VisIt
 long_description: |
-    VTK-m is a toolkit of scientific visualization algorithms for emerging processor architectures.
-VTK-m supports the fine-grained concurrency for data analysis and visualization algorithms required to drive extreme scale computing by providing abstract models for data and execution that can be applied to a variety of algorithms across many different processor architectures.
+    Viskores is a toolkit of scientific visualization algorithms for emerging processor architectures.
+Viskores supports the fine-grained concurrency for data analysis and visualization algorithms required to drive extreme scale computing by providing abstract models for data and execution that can be applied to a variety of algorithms across many different processor architectures.